matthost/lifespan/README.md

     - A vitamin whose deficiency causes significant issues and is missing in vegan / plant based diets.
   - Dose
     - 1 mg, weekly
-- Creatine
-  - Background
-    - Improves strength and possibly cognition in humans, widely used.
-Being strong is important in human lifespan due to loss of muscle with age and the risk of frailty.
-Creatine is found in lower levels in plant based diets.
-  - Evidence
-    - TODO
-  - Risks
-    - Low, widely used without negative effects.
-  - Dose
-    2.5-5g daily

 Others I have taken or considered, but am not as sure about:
 - NAC (combined with glycine)